RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 ### Method of Destroying Private Key

-Individuals in Trusted Roles must destroy all copies of CA, RA, and CSS (e.g., OCSP server) private signature keys and activation data (e.g. operator card set or tokens) when they are no longer needed.
+Individuals in Trusted Roles must destroy all copies of CA, RA, and CSS (e.g., OCSP server) private signature keys and activation data (e.g., operator card set or tokens) when they are no longer needed.
 Subscribers must either surrender their cryptographic module to CA/RA personnel for destruction or destroy their private signature keys, when they are no longer needed or when the certificates to which they correspond expire or are revoked.
 Physical destruction of hardware is not required.